-Most of the SUS institutions reported that they have accredited counseling centers, with student-to-staff ratios ranging from 784:1 to 4,000:1.
-The average reported student-to-staff ratio was 2,644:1.
+Most of the SUS institutions reported that they have accredited counseling centers, with student-to-staff ratios ranging from 784:1 to 5,691:1.
+The average reported student-to-staff ratio was 2,896:1.

 The International Association of Counseling Services (IACS) has recommended a student-to-staff ratio of no more than 1,500:1.
 Only New College, with a ratio of 784:1, met the IACS recommendation.
-To meet the IACS recommendation, each institution would need to hire additional counselors ranging from 1.6 to 22 (excluding New College).
-The reported average number of additional staff needed was 8.32 (excluding New College).
+To meet the IACS recommendation, each institution would need to hire additional counselors ranging from 2.7 to 22.3 (excluding New College).
+The reported average number of additional staff needed was 9.2 (excluding New College).
+Overall, the State University System would need an additional 91.8 counselors to reach the IACS recommended ratio of 1,500:1.